Help Centre

 All plans

-For Compliance Bundles (Pro+): an aggregated report across EU AI Act + SOC 2 + ISO 27001, with gap analysis and a combined PDF certificate covering your entire organisation’s AI compliance posture.
+For Compliance Bundles (paid plans): an aggregated report across EU AI Act + SOC 2 + ISO 27001, with gap analysis and combined technical evidence outputs supporting organisational readiness review.

 • Organisation name, user name, scan timestamp (UTC)